 Change your thinking, and your feelings will follow right behind.

 Say you’re feeling a heaping helping of “I just want all these people to go home.”
-Try consciously changing your thoughts to something like “Our family is full of some interesting folks, but I’m glad they are who they are, or my children wouldn’t be who they are.”
+Try consciously changing your thoughts to something like “Our family is full of some interesting folks, but I’m glad they are who they are, because somehow through their DNA I am who I am and my children are who they are.”
 Your feelings will change from dread to acceptance to maybe even a little gratitude.

 Similarly, your thoughts could be these: “This is the worst Thanksgiving ever.
 Tofu turkey!
 Are you kidding?
 Why didn’t someone tell me the hosts were vegans?
 I would have declined the invitation.”
 You could try these thoughts instead: “This is a first for me.
 A vegan Thanksgiving!
 These green beans aren’t half-bad.”
 Your feelings then will change from “What the heck!” to “This is a Thanksgiving I’ll always remember!”
 And you will have done it all simply by deciding to flip through your thoughts and find the best ones for the situation.

 Remember, change your thoughts, and your feelings follow.
-They have to.
-They’re birthed there.
+They have to because our feelings are birthed in our thoughts .

 Thanksgiving Manners —The Top 7 Tips for a Great Gathering